GarySimons/girlsrun/README.md

 Just above the fold of the page you can see the top of a section called **'What we do'**, which explains a bit about the ideas behind the website.
 Showing this just above the fold **entices the user to scroll down to see what it says**.

 Underneath is another panel called **'My Story'**.
 On this panel we are **introduced to the site owner** and the founder of the running club.
-The friendly image of her in running gear is very inviting and engaging, reasuring the user that this is a safe space.
+The friendly image of her in running gear is very inviting and engaging, reassuring the user that this is a safe space.
 The inspirational personal story of the owner and how she overcame adversity and found happiness and friendship through running will inspire other women to follow in her foot steps. **A Get in touch button** links through to the Contact page.

 ### Her Stories
 With this page we are able to showcase many of the inspirational women who belong to the running club.
 An image of them enjoying running with a short inspiration paragraph about their lives and how running has helped them will encourage other women.
 The images show a wide range of ages and sizes of women to show the inclusiveness of the group.
 This will help to make women feel included and represented.

-### Upcomimg Runs
+### Upcoming Runs
 This is the page where the site owner can advertise all the events that are coming up.
 Users can find the date, time, place and a indicator of run length.
 There is also a short description and a button to find out more and book yourself on the run.

 ### Members' login page
 This allows users to **create** an account or **login** to an existing one.
 Once logged in the dropdown options change, allowing the logged in user to **edit their profile**.
-Registering for an account also allows the user to to **retain items in their shopping bag** and view their **order history**.
+Registering for an account also allows the user to **retain items in their shopping bag** and view their **order history**.
 If logged in as a **super user,** there is the option to **add, edit and delete** items on the shopping page.
 Logged in members also gain an extra navigation bar item, **Advice** (see below).

 ### Advice
 **This is a members only section that is revealed in the navigation bar only when the user is logged in.
 It contains a dropdown menu of four pages:**
 #### Getting Started
 For women new to running.
-This page offers advive on the best was to ease yourself into running and getting motivated.
-Contains link to pay for a personalised plan.
+This page offers advice on the best was to ease yourself into running and getting motivated.
+Contains button for a personalised plan.
 #### Gear
-Giving advice on the best types of running kit needed from shoes and bras to playlists to get you set up right.
-Contains link to pay for a personalised plan.
+Giving advice on the best types of running kit needed from shoes and bras to playlists, to get you set up right.
+Contains button for a personalised plan.
 #### Nutrition
 With a breakdown of what to eat to get the best results.
 Broken down into the basic food types and how each group affects your performance.
-Contains link to pay for a personalised plan.
+Contains button for a personalised plan.
 #### Coaching
-with some tips for helping your body to achive the best results.
-Contains link to pay for a personalised plan.
+With some tips for helping your body to achieve the best results.
+Contains button for a personalised plan.

 ### Shop
 Here we have the e-commerce section of the website.
 Users can purchase branded merchandise from the club.
-Here items can be browsed and selected to be added to a shopping basket. **super users** have the ability to **edit and delete items** from the store.
+Here items can be browsed and selected to be added to a shopping basket. **Super users** have the ability to **edit and delete items** from the store.

 ### Contact Us
 This is where users can **get in touch with site owner**.
 I created an email account for site owner, Hannah Roberts.
 I then used **EmailJS** to set up an email template that is linked to the form on this page.
 When the form is submitted, the message is emailed to her address.
 On sending the message a pop up **success message** shows.
 The background image shows a woman running through a puddle.
 This is to reflect the real life situations and conditions that runners often face.
 It shows determination and spirit as it's telling you that this isn't easy, but it will be worth it.

 ### Shopping bag
 This page in **linked from the shopping bag total** shown on the far right of the nav bar.
-It show's the user the items in their bag with amounts, prices, sizes and the total.
+It shows the user the items in their bag with amounts, prices, sizes and the total.
 The user can also add or remove items from this page.
 The **secure checkout button** takes the user to a **Stripe** payment page where they can input their details.

 ---

 ### Features to be developed in the future

-Given more time I would have liked to add some more featues to the website:
+Given more time I would have liked to add some more features to the website:

 #### Booking calendar for running events
 Currently there are links under each of the running events on the Runs page.
 These links take the user to the Contact Us page.
-This is not ideal, and I would like to set up a booking system, where users to go to the event, view details and book themseleves onto, and pay for, the run.
+This is not ideal, and I would like to set up a booking system, where users to go to the event, view details and book themselves onto, and pay for, the run.

 #### Booking system for links on the member advice pages
 Currently there are links under each of the special member only advice pages of getting started, gear, nutrition and coaching.
 These links are for the logged on member to book themselves onto the various packages on offer.
 These links take the user to the Contact Us page to send the owner and email.
-This is not ideal, and I would like to set up a booking system, where users to go to the package, view details and book themseleves on and pay.
+This is not ideal, and I would like to set up a booking system, where users to go to the package, view details and book themselves on and pay.

 ---